چشمانداز بارش ایران در قرن 21 با بکارگیری مقیاسکاهی آماری برونداد مدلهای منتخبCMIP6 توسط نرمافزار CMHyd

 چکیده [English]

 Geographical location of Iran in arid and semi-arid regions has strongly affected its food security, water resources and weather- and climate-related extreme events due to climate change.
-In this regard, knowing the future outlook of precipitation of the country in the coming decades, can be very useful contribution to sustainable development policies.
-Global warming, on average, increases precipitation on Earth by increasing evaporation from the oceanic surface and entering the atmosphere, but the response of the West Asian region to global warming is generally to decrease precipitation.
-Some studies inside and outside of Iran have confirmed a decrease in the average precipitatiomn of Iran and increase of precipitation in the south and southeast of the country.
-They also confirmed the largest decrease in rainfall in the Zagros region.
+Global warming, on average, increases precipitation on Earth by increasing evaporation from the oceanic surface that enters the atmosphere, but the response of the West Asian region to global warming is generally a decrease in precipitation.
+Some studies have confirmed a decrease in the average precipitatiomn of Iran with an increase of precipitation in the south and southeast of the country.
+They also confirmed that the largest decrease in the precipitation of Iran occurs in the Zagros region.

 کلیدواژهها [English]